 Ferguson was appointed Principal Flutist of the Colorado Symphony Orchestra in 2010 and has been Principal Flutist of the innovative River Oaks Chamber Orchestra since 2012.
 Previously, she completed a three-year fellowship with the New World Symphony, where she had the privilege of working with Michael Tilson Thomas and many other great musicians and conductors.
-She has made Principal appearances with the Grand Teton Festival Orchestra, the Seattle Symphony, the Baltimore Symphony and the Pittsburgh Symphony Orchestra.
-Prior to her appointment with the New World Symphony, Ferguson was the Acting Principal Flutist of the Knoxville Symphony and the Principal Flutist of the Delaware Symphony Orchestra.
+She has made Principal appearances with the Aspen Festival Orchestra & Chamber Symphony, Grand Teton Festival Orchestra, the Seattle Symphony, the Baltimore Symphony and the Pittsburgh Symphony Orchestra.
+Prior to her appointment with the New World Symphony, Ferguson was the Acting Principal Flutist of the Knoxville Symphony and the Principal Flutist of the Delaware Symphony Orchestra and attended the Tanglewood Music Center for four summers—as an orchestral fellow and New Fromm Player.

 A dedicated teacher, Ferguson encourages her students to cultivate strong and imaginative interpretations, guides them toward a deeper understanding of self-reliant problem solving and helps them to develop physical and mental self-awareness.
-One week every summer, she is a resident artist and teacher at the Marina Piccinini International Master Class at the New World Center in Miami Beach and has served as adjunct Professor of Flute at the University of Colorado Boulder and has University of Northern Colorado.
+Ferguson is a Professor of Flute at the University of Northern Colorado and has periodically served as an adjunct Professor of Flute at the University of Colorado Boulder.
 Ferguson has given master classes at the Peabody Conservatory of Music, Metro State University, CU Boulder, CSU, University of Tennessee, UMass Amherst, New World Symphony, University of Miami, Carnegie Mellon University and the Festival Internacional de Música in Loja, Ecuador.
 Ferguson is the founder of Bel Canto Flute Academy- a community learning initiative for flutists of all ages and abilities in Denver, Colorado.

 Ferguson received her Master of Music from Carnegie Mellon University as a student of Jeanne Baxtresser and Alberto Almarza and her Bachelor of Music and Graduate Performance Diploma from the Peabody Institute studying with the Marina Piccinini.
 Other important teachers and influences are Doriot Anthony Dwyer, Paula Robison and Michael Tilson Thomas.